-- 1. Buying and installing outdoor ramps to a person's primary residence where a stairway impedes the person's mobility with a physical disability. - 2.
-Enlarging passage ways, bathrooms and doorways to give the person wheelchair-access to the various rooms of the primary residence. - 3.
+- 1. Buying and installing outdoor ramps to a person's residence where a stairway impedes the person's mobility with a physical disability. - 2.
+Enlarging passage ways, bathrooms and doorways to give the person wheelchair-access to the various rooms of the residence. - 3.
 Lowering existing kitchen or bathroom cabinets to give the person with a disability access to them. - 4.
 Auxiliary driving controls to a motor vehicle that enable a person with a disability to operate the motor vehicle. - 5.
 Modifying a motor vehicle to adapt it for transporting persons with a physical disability. - 6.
 If you received the International Trade Administration Commission (ITAC) rebate on the fully imported modified motor vehicle, then no modification cost can be claimed.
 If you did not receive the ITAC rebate, only the ascertainable costs in respect of the modification of the motor vehicle are a qualifying expense under this list.

-- If the vehicle is imported unmodified and only modified in South Africa, the taxpayer can claim the cost of the modification less the rebate. - 7.
+- If the vehicle is imported unmodified and modified only in South Africa, the taxpayer can claim the cost of the modification less the rebate. - 7.
 Alarm systems modifications to an alarm system to enable a person with a disability to use or operate it.
 For example, modifications to the alarm system to emit a red light instead of making a sound (used to warn a person with a hearing impairment that the alarm has been activated) will qualify. - 8.
 The cost of automating doors and gates for a person with a physical disability.

-- Renovation and construction expenses covered under I1 to I3 must be reasonable and meet the following conditions: - > They would not typically increase the value of the asset; and - > They would not typically be incurred by persons who do not have a moderate to severe mobility impairment. - Expenses are more likely to be considered reasonable if the materials used are similar to existing materials.
+- Renovation and construction expenses covered under I1 to I3 must be reasonable and meet the following conditions: - > They would not typically increase the value of the asset. - > They would not typically be incurred by persons who do not have a moderate to severe mobility impairment. - Expenses are more likely to be considered reasonable if the materials used are similar to existing materials. - 9.
+An amount paid by a taxpayer, who is a parent of a child with a physical disability, to make the school accessible to the child, for example, building a ramp (which the school could not afford to do).
+However, should the school issue a section 18A donation receipt in this regard, the amount will not be a qualifying disability expense under this list.
+The amount, for which the receipt was issued, can be claimed as a deduction against taxable income under the provisions of section 18A of the Act.